 Is it worth it to visit Capri during the low season winter months?
 That depends upon what you want out of your vacation on Capri: if you are interested in shopping, dining in the most fashionable restaurants, and rubbing elbows with international celebrities, then it's probably not the right season for you.
 But if you are set on exploring the island by foot and enjoying the beautiful views in peace, then there is nothing better than a crisp, clear winter day to take to the trails.

-From the beginning of November to just before Easter, most of the businesses serving tourists on the island are closed, and only those restaurants, shops, and cafés catering to locals remain open.
+From the end of October to just before Easter, most of the businesses serving tourists on the island are closed, and only those restaurants, shops, and cafés catering to locals remain open.

 Tips for a Winter Trip to Capri

 Check the weather and sea condition forecasts: sea crossings by ferry are often suspended in the winter due to rough seas, so if you need to catch a ferry, be sure to double check the conditions.
 High speed ferries are suspended more often than ferries and slow ferries run by Caremar, so it's best to book with this ferry company.

 Pack winter clothing: Capri is not eccessively cold even in the winter months, but the wind and humidity give the air a distinct nip.

 Stay in a B&B: almost all the island's hotels close, but you will have no trouble booking a room in a local B&B.

 Are Ferries Running?

 Contact the ferry company call centers directly for updated information about ferry routes.